80-20 Initiative: Endorsement of presidential candidates

+in 2023, the PAC targeted Michelle Steel of California’s 45th district, ultimately contributing to her defeat in her reelection campaign.

+Lawsuit against Harvard

+Students for Fair Admissions v.
+Harvard was decided by the U.S. Supreme Court on June 29, 2023.
+In a 6–3 ruling, the Court held that Harvard’s race-conscious admissions policies violated the Equal Protection Clause.
+The case was widely viewed as a landmark decision with significant implications for college admissions nationwide.
+Several Asian American advocacy organizations participated in public education and mobilization efforts surrounding the issue.
+Among them, the 80-20 Initiative played an early role in raising awareness of perceived discrimination against Asian American applicants and in encouraging broad political engagement on the matter.
+While the case itself was litigated by Students for Fair Admissions, 80-20 has characterized the ruling as the culmination of a long-term effort to highlight fairness and equal treatment for Asian American students in the higher education admissions process.

 Breaking the glass ceiling

 Based on publicly available government statistics, Asian Americans have the lowest chance of rising to management when compared with blacks, Hispanics and women in spite of having the highest educational attainment.

 80-20 compiled these data which has been verified in writing by the Chief Statistician of EEOC, Ronald Edwards, into charts; and on September 6, 2006, 80-20 took out a full page Ad in The Washington Post in effort to educate the general public.

 Subsequently, the ad was read into the Congressional Record by Senator Tom Carper of Delaware.

-Executive Order 11246 signed into law in 1965, requires equal employment opportunity and prohibits discrimination.
-This law has been enforced for all except Asian Americans, as evidence by the low glass ceiling still hanging over this ethnic minority.
-Prior to election 2008, in its effort to shatter this glass ceiling, 80-20 obtained written commitments from nine of the eleven Democratic Presidential candidates, including then Senator Barack Obama and Senator Joe Biden, to enforce EO 11246 for All Asian Americans.
+80-20 obtained written commitments from nine of the eleven Democratic Presidential candidates, including then Senator Barack Obama and Senator Joe Biden, to enforce Executive Order 11246 for All Asian Americans.